Why you need a business continuity plan

 The Small Business Administration recognizes the importance of business continuity planning

 According to the release, the SBA plans to host an event addressing how businesses should go about preparing to create a continuity plan.
-Along with Agility Recovery, the SBA will be hosting a webinar about the subject, allowing business owners to learn what they need to do to create a successful plan.
+Along with Agility Recovery, the SBA will be hosting a webinar about the subject.
+It will allow business owners to learn what they need to do to create a successful plan.
 Interested businesses can register for the webinar here.

 In the unfortunate event of a disaster, being unprepared could leave your business exposed to losing everything.
 But you don’t have to let that happen.
 Adequate preparation will help you handle any situation that comes your way.